Westpac Logo

 Westpac Banking Corporation Logo 2010-present

-In parallel with the existing emblem, another one was approved—the same but simplified.
+In parallel with the existing emblem, another was approved: the same, but simplified.
 Designers deleted the word “Westpac” because, by the beginning of 2010, banking symbols had become well-recognizable even without it.
-This minimalistic “W” version is mainly intended for advertising materials; therefore, it is created in several samples: white on red, black on white, and volumetric (in 3D format).
+This minimalistic “W” version is primarily intended for advertising materials; therefore, it is available in several samples: white on red, black on white, and a volumetric (3D) format.

 Font and Colors